-- Keep his feet and hands uncovered, so that he can use them for belly creeping -an important fundamental pattern.
+- Keep their feet and hands uncovered, so that they can use them for belly creeping -an important fundamental pattern.
 Socks and long sleeves are slippery and make it difficult to gain the friction necessary for belly creeping.

 - Play lively music and sing along.

 - Invite older siblings to join in the fun.

 - Add toys, blocks, and rattles that encourage creeping and reaching.

 Parents, especially high achievers, are always keen to help their children achieve milestones as early as possible.
 While this is fully understandable and, in many cases laudable, don’t rush walking!
 Your baby will walk soon enough and in the meantime, tummy time is doing wonders for their body and brain.
 Ensuring enough tummy time is one of the best things you can do for your child’s future physical development.